-In time, these core markets are expected to be further supplemented by the Combined Group's market leading positions in the high growth markets of Germany and Canada, with penetration of 13% and 11% respectively, as per the year ended 31 December 2018.
+In time, these core markets are expected to be further supplemented by the Combined Group's market leading positions in the high growth markets of Germany12 and Canada, with penetration of 13% and 11% respectively, as per the year ended 31 December 2018.
 Both businesses are well established market leaders nearing or at profitability.
-Takeaway.com believes it is realistic to expect Germany to trend towards the Dutch EBITDA margin over time.